Anouar1611/Anouar1611.github.io/_posts/2019-08-08-text-and-typography.md

 Here is the link of the Demo if you want to test it  :  [Demo AOP](https://github.com/Anouar1611/AopDemo.git)

-Wish you that you enjoy this blog !!
+I hope that you enjoy this blog !!